• Skip to main content

 Pain in the back of the thigh or lower butt is a telltale sign of a hamstring injury.

-Other indications of a hamstring injury include:
+Other symptoms and indications of a hamstring injury include:

-• Sudden and severe pain during exercise
+• Sudden, sharp pain during exercise

 • A snapping or popping sound